 We reserve the right to modify grants based on our evaluation of the CEO's performance, and to modify the performance measures from year to year.
 Restricted Common Stock vests three years after the date of the grant of the target award.

-The CEO is also eligible to receive non-qualified and incentive stock options.
+The CEO is also eligible to receive non-qualified and incentive stock options, as described above under "1990 Long-Term Incentive Plan".